 "[We follow the approach of] continuous learning and re-validation and also trying to test new solutions with real people as early as possible and adapt to their feedback."
-It is therefore important to highlight that the research participants agreed that both BD accordingly) combined provide a full picture of the current customer needs and wants for improved ideation.
+It is therefore important to highlight that the research participants agreed that both BD (representing the quantitative data collected about the customers) and VoC (qualitative data, accordingly) combined provide a full picture of the current customer needs and wants for improved ideation.
 Both of the data sources require continuous re-validation and almost instant implementation into the ideation processes to further increase the adoption levels (or, when instant implementation is not possible, quick recognition and analysis in order to put it into work as the first priority).
 Customer research in the light of the above is considered to be a routine activity, carried out as a ritual on a weekly basis (in most cases), as supported by the quotes below.